jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   carefully pop the bovie and bipolar plugs out, ensure you don't dump the cranial drainage bag, etc.  Do this dirty work while still gowned.

+- **Don't check your phone.** Look for ways to help wrap up and get the patient out of the room sooner.
+Help unwrap and move the patient.

 - **Warm blankets.** Learn where these are and grab them as soon as the patient is settled and waiting to wake up -- this might be after moving to the new bed.
 There should be a natural lull where the patient is being